 Medupi Power Station has an installed generation capacity of 6 x 800 megawatt (MW) units and utilises a supercritical boiler and turbine technology designed to operate at higher temperatures and pressures, which allows for better efficiency of the power station.
-The result is an improvement of approximately 2 percentage points on the plant efficiency which equates to a reduced coal consumption of approximately 1 million tons per annum.
+The result is an improvement of approximately 2 percentage points on the plant efficiency which equates to a reduced coal consumption of approximately 1 million tons per annum and resultant reduction in relevant emissions.

-Due to the low availability of water in the area, the station is dry cooled and is anticipated that it will use approximately 0.16 litres of water per kWh of electricity produced.
-This is expected to increase by an additional 0.2 litres of water per kWh when the Flue Gas Desulphurisation (FGD) plant is retrofitted later on.
+Due to the low availability of water in the area, Eskom designed this station as a dry cooled station, and is anticipated that it will use approximately 0.16 litres of water per kWh of electricity produced.
+This water use is expected to increase by an additional 0.2 litres of water per kWh when the wet Flue Gas Desulphurisation (FGD) plant is retrofitted.
+The MPS was furthermore designed to be FGD ready, initially allowing space in its design to install the FGD infrastructure once minimum emissions standards were promulgated.

-Each generation unit produces gases that is channelled via ducts called flues to one of 2 chimneys where these gases, also referred to as flue gases, are released into the atmosphere.
-Each chimney receives flue gasses from three (3) generating units simultaneously.
+During electricity generation, each generation unit produces gases that are channelled via ducts, called flues, to one of 2 chimneys where these gases, also referred to as flue gases, are released into the atmosphere.
+Each chimney receives flue gasses from three (3) generating units, simultaneously.

-The power station is currently under both construction and operational phase, with units 4, 5 and 6 already commissioned and operational while construction of units 1, 2 and 3 is ongoing.
+The power station is currently under both construction and operational phase, with units 4, 5 and 6 already commissioned and operational while construction of units 1, 2 and 3 is on-going.

-Figure 1-1: Project Locality Map
+Figure 1-1: Project Locality Map within Lephalale Municipal area